 Safe City Mississauga has initiated this project to better understand the prevalence of

-cyber violence in Mississauga and collaborate with community partners and young women to
+cyber violence in Mississauga.
+Understanding will be obtained through collaboration with community partners and young women to

-establish a strategy that prevents and eliminates cyber violence and addresses institutional
+establish a strategy that prevents and eliminates cyber violence whilst addressing institutional

 barriers.
 SPC-Peel's role in the project is to prepare a Gender-Based Needs Assessment Report to determine the nature, extent and impact of cyber violence on girls and young women in Peel.

-and decision-making roles in community-based organizations.
+and decision-making roles within community-based organizations.
 The Venus Leadership Mentoring Project (VLMP)

 has been developed as the primary vehicle to achieve this objective.